PotHix/pothix.github.com/content/post/yearly-review-2017.md

 enough ground to play with Elixir this year but maybe Rust will have his time in my schedule in 2018. 😃

-**Go** is in my top 5 list but I'm not totally comfortable as I would like to be, hope to improve it in 2018.
+**Go** is on my top 5 list but I'm not totally comfortable as I would like to be, hope to improve it in 2018.

 Forget about "Other" it's related to Bash because of my plugin. 🙄